kingluddite/domsters-static-theme/README.md

 * Log in with user: `admin` an pwd: `password`
 * You'll see the WordPress Dashboard

+## Make sure to refresh Permalinks
+* Use Dashboard to get to Permalinks and make sure the `post` radio button is selected and click the `save` button
+    - Will update the .htaccess file
+    - Make sure you links are SEO friendly

 ### Congrats - WordPress is now installed

 ## Backup WordPress